-Baby’s days are still filled with exciting changes and new experiences as she grows, but during the time between her seventh and ninth month, with a few exceptions, most of the changes to her sleep patterns only have to do with greater predictability.
+Baby’s days are still filled with exciting changes and new experiences as they grow, but during the time between their seventh and ninth month, with a few exceptions, most of the changes to their sleep patterns only have to do with greater predictability.

 When and how will Baby sleep during this time?